 For those of us who have both pet cats and dogs (that’s a whopping 54.6 million people in the U.S.), it can be an ongoing struggle to keep the dog out of the cat litter box.
 Fortunately, there are many solutions out there, but the trick is to stay consistent.
 If you’re one of the many people having this problem, try one of these five ways to dog-proof the cat litter box.

 1. Set Up Physical Barriers

 Cats can slip into places dogs can’t, and they jump over high barriers with ease.
-Dog-proofing can be as simple as cutting off access to the area or room where you keep the litter box.
+To dog-proof the cat litter box means starting as simple as cutting off access to the area or room where you keep the litter box.

 - Put a baby gate around the litter box.
 Even better, choose a baby gate with a built-in pet door.

 - Install a door latch (or a door chain) that lets the door open just enough for your cat to enter, but not your dog (or toddlers for that matter).